arogozhnikov/arogozhnikov.github.io/_posts/2015-09-07-mlhep_slides.markdown

 - materials
 ---

-In the end of this august our team from Yandex organized MLHEP 2015 - summer school on Machine Learning in High Energy Physics.
+In the end of this August our team from Yandex organized MLHEP 2015 - summer school on Machine Learning in High Energy Physics.

 School lasted only for 4 days, but even in this little time we managed to teach many things.